 Food waste — Food waste should never be thrown into the sewer, even if you have a garbage bin in your sink.
 Alternatively, you can set up a compost pile to eliminate food waste.
 This is especially crucial for waste materials such as tea leaves and coffee grounds that do not decompose.
 Other foods that need attention is grease or oil, as they will be clotted in the pipes and create a blockage.
 Alternatively, blot the oil on a paper towel and throw it in the compost.

 Small objects — Small items can end up in your plumbing supply and wreak havoc.
-Only water, feces, and toilet paper that can flow into toilets, sewers or sinks.
-All other objects must be thrown in a proper way in the garbage, compost or recycling.
+Only water, feces, and toilet paper can flow into toilets, sewers, or sinks.
+All other objects must be thrown in a proper way in the garbage, compost, or recycling.
 If a foreign object enters the plumbing system and makes problems, you will probably need the help of an experienced plumber to clear it and make sure your plumbing returns to normal.

 Accumulation of toilet paper — An excess of toilet tissue can obstruct your drains and prevent your toilet from flushing.
 If water can still flow into your toilet when flushing, you may use a plunger to work and liquefy some of the toilet paper.
 But if your toilets fill up without flowing, you will need to make an appointment with a professional to fix the blockage.